Quantum capacitive coupling between large-angle twisted graphene layers

-In this work, we present the self-consistent quantum capacitance model used in Ref.\ \onlinecite{Rickhaus2020electronicthickness} for decoupled tBLG at zero magnetic field and generalize it considerably to deal with decoupled tBLG in the presence of magnetic field, decoupled twisted double Bernal-stacked bilayer graphene (tdBLG), and decoupled multilayer graphene systems.
+In this work, we present the self-consistent quantum capacitance model used in reference\ \cite{Rickhaus2020electronicthickness} for decoupled tBLG at zero magnetic field and generalize it considerably to deal with decoupled tBLG in the presence of magnetic field, decoupled twisted double Bernal-stacked bilayer graphene (tdBLG), and decoupled multilayer graphene systems.
 The quantum conductance of such layered structures depends strongly on the capacitive coupling and can be used as a sensitive probe of the latter.
 We show quantitatively good agreement with our own experimental results for a dual-gated two-terminal tBLG device sketched in Figs.\ \ref{fig:TBG_B0}(c) and (d), showing strong reliability of our model.
 For tdBLG, our transport simulations agree well with the experimental findings \cite{Rickhaus2019tdblg}, despite the strong complication due to the gate-tunable band gap \cite{McCann2006, Castro2007gap, Oostinga2008gap, Zhang2009gap, Mak2009gap, Taychatanapat2010gap}.
+We also propose employing the decoupling mechanism to build a thin capacitor composed of three Bernal-stacked bilayers (BLGs) brought close to each other at a large rotation angle, where the outer ones play the role of the electrostatic gates.
+Thanks to the large capacitance between the BLGs, and a resulting large bias, it is possible to induce a large bandgap in the middle BLG and investigate the transport features occurring close to the band edge.
 Our models can be in general applied to electronically decoupled materials that are quantum-capacitively coupled to each other, including topological insulator surface states \cite{Ziegler2020hgte}, but is not limited to alike layers, being adaptable to hybrid systems consisting of different materials hosting two-dimensional electron gas \cite{Simonet2015}.